INST377-UMD/inst377-group-project-fjp321/docs/MAN_USER.md

-# DEV MANUAL
+# USER MANUAL

 Hello User!
-Thanks for usiing this application!
+Thanks for using this application!
 In here I will describe how to use this application.

 Navigate back to readme [here](../README.md).